Sun-lab/dMeth/TCGA_pipeline/TCGA-README.txt

 - runCOAD.R, runLUAD.R, runLUSC.R, runSKCM.R: preprocess methylation data for each cancer type and run EMeth and benchmark algorithms and compare with previously estimated result from CIBERSORTX.

 - Cell type fraction estimated by cibersortx using gene expression data were saved in folder _cibersortx_results.
+*To be done: preprocess of preprocessing of gene expression data*

+The following files are used for gene expression data.